Farm animals and livestock

 Local authority staff are well placed to support the farming industry in these difficult times, due to the obvious advantage of local knowledge.

-In the event of illness or isolation having a detrimental impact on a business, a local solution e.g. neighbours notified and help targeted via industry groups such as RSABI, NFUS, SAC is generally the best.
+In the event of illness or isolation having a detrimental impact on a business, a local solution e.g. neighbours notified and help targeted via industry groups such as RSABI, NFUS, SAC, is generally the best.
 Local authority Animal Health and Welfare staff often know the individuals involved, which can speed up response and action to correct any animal welfare concerns.

 On-farm welfare problems will only result in a visit from the local authority (almost certainly with APHA staff) in the case of serious welfare difficulties.
 Ongoing welfare issues will be addressed (in the main) through multi-agency agreement and non-face-to-face interaction with the farmer.

 During the current situation, elderly and vulnerable farmers may be isolated from outside contact, from contract assistance and from the monitoring and assistance of friends and family.
-With good local knowledge of the situation, local friends, relatives, or neighbours can assist the livestock holder if necessary (compliant with Scottish Government social distancing guidelines for minimising the risk of transmission of COVID-19) to improve animal welfare.
+With good local knowledge of the situation, local friends, relatives, or neighbours can assist the livestock holder if necessary (compliant with Scottish Government physical distancing guidelines for minimising the risk of transmission of COVID-19) to improve animal welfare.

 It may be appropriate to introduce public health and/or social work support for vulnerable farmers, and this can and will be done subject to the current (and updated) guidelines.